Alumni Reunion 2025 Red - crop

 Overnight cabin accommodations:

-Overnight accommodations are available for Friday and Saturday evening in our new Birchwood Cabin, Acorn Cabin and the Oaks (formerly called M/N)!
+Overnight accommodations are available for Friday and Saturday evening in our new Acorn and Birchwood Cabins and the Oaks (formerly called M/N)!
+For those who sign up for lodging, we will have a continental breakfast available for the next morning.

 Costs: